 A native of Russia and resident artist at the acclaimed Love Machine studio in New York City, Ilya Cascad works hours on end to finalize geometric, motion illusion patterns on the bodies of his clients.

-“Symmetry” and “precision” are words that best describe his dotwork tattoos, which are commonly in black ink, however, Cascad has recently implemented color to arm and leg sleeves to be innovative and experimental within the so called, “Ornamental” style.
-Concerned with the longevity of his creations, he keeps an eye on the healing process as well as the technological advancement in the tattoo field.
-Adjusting, rectifying as he continues his challenging career since 2013, Ilya Cascad admits he loves every minute of it!
+“Symmetry” and “precision” are words that best describe Cascad’s tattoos, done in black ink; however, recently implementing color to arm and leg sleeves to be innovative and experimental within the so-called, “Ornamental” style.
+Concerned with his creations’ longevity, Ilya Cascad keeps an eye on the healing process as well as the technological advancement in the tattoo field.
+Adjusting, rectifying as he continues his challenging career since 2013, he admits loving every minute of it.

 Above: A portrait of tattooist Ilya Cascad, specialist of ornamental body art.

 The meticulous and technical work of Ilya Cascad.

 What does “Cascad” mean?

 When I started tattooing it was normal for an artist to have an artistic name.
 So I chose the first word from my former music band’s name called, “Cascad Decay,” and I just really wanted to have a piece of that with me.

 Ilya Cascad is well-known for his optical illusion works.

 You are fascinated with making optical illusion tattoos.

 Yes, I am fascinated with illusions, 3D geometric patterns, and still love the traditional (ornamental) tattoos of Polynesia, specifically the Māori.